webroo/dummy-json/README.md

 const result = dummyjson.parse(template, { helpers: myHelpers });
 ```

 Note: If you replace any of the synchronized helpers then you will lose the syncing functionality.
-If you want to use a different set of names, addresses, etc, then use the technique described above in [Using your own data](#using-your-own-data).
+If you want to use a different set of names, addresses, etc, then use the technique described above in [Replacing default mock data](#replacing-default-mock-data).

-### Using other data
+### Using other static data

-The `mockdata` option can also be used to insert other data, like primitive values:
+The `mockdata` option can also be used to insert static data that you can use in your template:

 ```js
 const myMockdata = {